RTEMS/rtems-docs/c_user/region_manager.rst

 a segment large enough is not available, then an error code indicating this fact is returned.
-If the calling task chooses to wait for the segment and a segment large enough is not available, then the calling task is placed on the region’s segment wait queue and blocked.
+If the calling task chooses to wait for the segment and a segment large enough is not available, then the calling task is placed on the region's segment wait queue and blocked.
 If the region was created with the ``RTEMS_PRIORITY`` option, then the calling task is inserted into the